iamkirankumaryadav/Library/Data Science/Gradient Descent.md

 - Learning rate should be set to an appropriate value, neither too low nor too high.
 - If the steps are too big, it will overshoot or bounce back and forth between convex function.
 - If the steps are very small, gradient descent will take time to reach the local minimum.
-- We can check the flow of gradient descent by plotting the number of iterations on the x axis and the value of the cost function on the y axis.
+- Flow of gradient descent can be tracked by plotting the number of iterations on the x axis and the value of the cost function on the y axis.
 - This helps you see the value of your cost function after each iteration of gradient descent.
 - It provides a way to easily spot how appropriate your learning rate is performing.
 - If gradient descent is working properly, the cost function should decrease after every iteration.